Rudolph the Red-Nosed Reindeer (soundtrack)

 Rudolph the Red-Nosed Reindeer is a soundtrack album to the 1964 Rankin/Bass television special of the same name.
 The original cast recordings from the TV special (side "A" of the original LP release) are supplemented with instrumental versions recorded by the Decca Concert Orchestra (on side "B") on the Compact Disc version.
 All songs used in the television special were written by Johnny Marks.

-The original LP album was first released in 1964, and reissued as a CD in 1995.
+The original LP album was first released in 1964.
+It was reissued as a CD in 1995.
 The CD was certified Gold by the RIAA on November 30, 2004.
 The album has sold 1,411,200 copies in the United States since 1991 when SoundScan began tracking sales.